-The Top Row Metrics in the Terminus Engage advertising platform provide several levels of reporting that allow marketers to easily see the impact of Terminus campaigns on target accounts.
+The Top Row Metrics in the Terminus Ad Experiences advertising platform provide several levels of reporting that allow marketers to easily see the impact of Terminus campaigns on target accounts.
 The reports associated with those metrics also make it extremely easy to export the report and import the data into Salesforce.
-Importing this data into Salesforce gives you the data you need to create account-based marketing reports and pull the data directly into existing dashboards.
+For customers that don't currently have access to the Terminus Account Hub, importing this information directly into Salesforce can give you the data you need to create account-based marketing reports and pull the data directly into existing dashboards.

 Let’s take a look at how you can report on your ABM program using Terminus and Salesforce.